 Bouncing back refers to recovery once the challenge has passed.
 There will be a return to some things as they were.
 There will also be some new normals, both personal and communal.
 Just as, following exposure to a virus, we develop antibodies that protect us in the future (a fact that is talked about a lot these days), so too will we develop strengths and resilience from this period that will serve us well in the days and years ahead.
 May this experience be an opportunity for your family to grow closer and stronger.

-Register for PEP’s free Parenting Support During the Coronavirus: Ongoing Webinar Series for access to all 6 of our free hour-long programs providing parenting strategies, support, and answers to your questions.
+Register for PEP’s free Parenting Support During the Coronavirus: Ongoing Webinar Series for access to all 11 of our free hour-long programs providing parenting strategies, support, and answers to your questions.
+PEP also has dozens of on-demand videos on common parenting challenges available.

 Annie Schiener is a PEP Certified Parent Educator and Licensed Clinical Marriage and Family Therapist with Jonah Green and Associates.